-The suitability of teaching staff, taking into account whether pre-appointment checks have been carried out on staff where they will be teaching students under the age of eighteen or any vulnerable adults
+The suitability of teaching staff, taking into account whether pre-appointment checks have been carried out on staff where they will be teaching students under the age of eighteen or any vulnerable adults.
+Quality Code - Sector-Agreed Principle Key Practices Sector-Agreed Principle 3: Resourcing delivery of a high-quality learning experience.
+Providers plan, secure and maintain a Strategic and operational plans, along with resources, align with the student journey and are designed and implemented to support a positive student experience and enable student achievement. resources relating to learning, technology, facilities and staffing to enable the delivery and enhancement of an accessible, innovative and high-quality learning experience for students that aligns Providers ensure they have dedicated, accessible and inclusive resources to support and enhance the delivery of their programmes (and smaller units of study) along with the wellbeing of students and staff.
+These include staffing, digital and physical resources. with the provider's strategy and the composition of the student body. c Resources are reviewed and updated in alignment with strategic developments and changes in provision, as well as staff and student recruitment.
+This also ensures relevance to the workplace and the wider academic discipline.
+Resources are allocated to ensure that staff receive ongoing professional development to support and enhance the delivery of a high- quality and innovative student learning and research experience. e Processes and activities to support the management of academic standards and quality enhancement are appropriately resourced to meet strategic, operational and regulatory objectives and requirements.

-Ovelity Code Coster Assess 1/ Durations Quality Code - Sector-Agreed Principle Key Practices Sector-Agreed Principle 3: Resourcing delivery of a high-quality learning experience Providers plan, secure and maintain resources relating to learning, technology, facilities and staffing to enable the delivery and enhancement of an accessible, innovative and high-quality learning experience for students that aligns with the provider's strategy and the composition of the student body. а Strategic and operational plans, along with resources, align with the student journey and are designed and implemented to support a positive student experience and enable student achievement. b Providers ensure they have dedicated, accessible and inclusive resources to support and enhance the delivery of their programmes (and smaller units of study) along with the wellbeing of students and staff.
-These include staffing, digital and physical resources. С Resources are reviewed and updated in alignment with strategic developments and changes in provision, as well as staff and student recruitment.
-This also ensures relevance to the workplace and the wider academic discipline. d Resources are allocated to ensure that staff receive ongoing professional development to support and enhance the delivery of a high-quality and innovative student learning and research experience. е Processes and activities to support the management of academic standards and quality enhancement are appropriately resourced to meet strategic, operational and regulatory objectives and requirements. f The creation, development and maintenance of accessible and inclusive learning environments (physical and virtual) offer all students the opportunity to be engaged in their learning experience and facilitate a sense of belonging.
+f The creation, development and maintenance of accessible and inclusive learning environments (physical and virtual) offer all students the opportunity to be engaged in their learning experience and facilitate a sense of belonging.
 Providers ensure they consider environmental sustainability in designing and maintaining these learning resources and facilities. g Providers, in collaboration with staff and students, monitor and evaluate on a systematic basis the effectiveness and impact of learning environments and the resources required for the delivery and enhancement of the learning experience.